RubyLearning/blog/content/post/2015/03/11/Ruby_Wizardry.md

 +++
 date = "2015-03-09T00:32:42-04:00"
-draft = true
+author = 'Victor Goff'
-title = "Ruby Wizardry"
+title = "Ruby Wizardry - A Book Review" tags = ["book", "review", "ruby"]

 +++
-# Ruby Wizardry - A Book Review

-This book is written by Eric Weinstein, published by "no starch press" and it is an introduction to programming for kids.<!--more-->

-It really is a whimsical story, about a kingdom in some trouble because of some mischievous hooligans and how this kingdom is saved by, well, you will have to read it to see.
+It really is a whimsical story, about a kingdom in some trouble because of some mischievous hooligans and how this kingdom is saved by, well, you will have to read it to see.  <!--more-->

+This book is written by Eric Weinstein, published by ["no starch press"](http://www.nostarch.com/rubywizardry) and it is an introduction to programming for kids.

 I had problems with reviewing this book, as I showed it to a young teenager, and I was not able to keep my hands on the book for any